Follow Milne Library

 Last updated on May 29, 2020 8:45 am

 Architects have released preliminary drawings of the Fraser Hall library redesign, which is expected to be done by fall.
 Fraser will serve as the hub for library services, materials and personnel while Milne Library undergoes a $35 million renovation.

-For Library Service updates (including book and material returns, IDS returns, and due dates), please visit:
+For Library Service updates (including book and material returns, IDS, collection availability), please visit:

 Library Building Renovation FAQs

 Geneseo Plans $35 Million Library Renovation 2/13/20

 Thanks to funding from the State University of New York’s Capital Program, which is financed by the State of New York, SUNY Geneseo is moving forward with a $35 million renovation of the William S. and John M. Milne Library.
 The fully renovated library is expected to open during the 2024–25 academic year.

 The current plan includes temporarily relocating the library to its former home in Fraser Hall, where it will serve as the hub for library services, materials, and personnel.

 Milne Renovation Announcement 2/11/20